llvm/llvm-project/llvm/docs/LangRef.rst

-The '``llvm.vp.reduce.fadd``' intrinsic performs the floating-point ``ADD`` reduction (:ref:`llvm.vector.reduce.fadd <int_vector_reduce_fadd>`) of the vector operand ``val`` on each enabled lane, adding it to the scalar ``start_value``.
+The '``llvm.vp.reduce.fadd``' intrinsic performs the floating-point ``ADD`` reduction (:ref:`llvm.vector.reduce.fadd <int_vector_reduce_fadd>`) of the vector argument ``val`` on each enabled lane, adding it to the scalar ``start_value``.
 Disabled lanes are treated as containing the neutral value ``-0.0`` (i.e. having no effect on the reduction operation).
 If no lanes are enabled, the resulting value will be equal to ``start_value``.